andrealaforgia/cd-manifesto/README.md

 The minimum activities required for CD are:

 - [Continuous integration](#continuous-integration)
-- One path to production
+- The pipeline is the only path to production
 - [Always meets the organization's definition of deployable](https://www.youtube.com/watch?v=bHKHdp4H-8w)
 - Immutable artifact.
 No human changes after commit.
 - All feature work stops when the pipeline is red